hinadawood/react-multi-sort/README.md

 To build a table with multi column sort function

 ## Important Note ##
-- Please note for below requirement, I have used "Shift Key" as "Ctrl Key + Click" opens context menu on Mac.
-"Shift key + click" will work for both Windows and Mac.
+- "Shift key + click" to select a column for sorting.

-- "5) And finally, after holding the SHIFT key down and clicking on the score, city and name in order, ‘score’ is primary sort(1), ‘city’ secondary sort(2) and ‘name’ third(3)"
+Example - After holding the SHIFT key down and clicking on the score, city and name in order, ‘score’ is primary sort(1), ‘city’ secondary sort(2) and ‘name’ third(3)"

 ## Checklist ##